The word “eicosanoid” often appears on my web page, so I will explain it briefly.

 Flaxseed oil → α-linolenic acid → benign eicosanoids

-Animal meat → linoleic acid → arachidonic and → malignant eicosanoids
+Animal meat → linoleic acid → arachidonic acid → malignant eicosanoids

 Vegetable oils such as safflower oil, sunflower oil, corn oil, rapeseed oil, soybean oil, cotton seed oil, sesame oil, peanut oil, wheat germ oil, evening primrose oil, grape seed oil are abundant in linoleic acid.
 Therefore please don’t take them often.